karthik-44/mlproject_endtoend/README.md

 ### Pipelines
 - **train_pipeline.py**: This might not be needed for us because we have implemented the model training in model_trainer.py.
 - **predict_pipeline.py**: This contains the information about the pre-processor.pkl, model.pkl file locations.
 We shall load them and when we pass an input data to the methods defined in this script, we shall get the predicted output from our best trained model.

+### app.py
+This contains the code for web application deployment.
+We can configure a flask application through which the user can give the input features and we can the predicted outcome from our model response.

+ Please check the contents of the individual files to get a better idea of the implementation.